150balbes/Jetson-Nano/Documentation/media/uapi/rc/lirc-set-rec-timeout.rst

 Description
 ===========

-Get and set the integer value for IR inactivity timeout.
+Sets the integer value for IR inactivity timeout.

 If supported by the hardware, setting it to 0  disables all hardware timeouts and data should be reported as soon as possible.
 If the exact value